 EARTH uses near-real-time data from ocean observatories to design and test outreach with the Internet as an interface to scientists, teachers, students, and the public.
 Click here for more information on the EARTH program.

-The workshop for EARTH 2016 will be held July 24-29 at Rutgers University in NJ, and co-hosted by a new NSF funded program (Polar Interdisciplinary Coordinated Education, Polar-ICE).
+The EARTH workshop for 2018 will be held June 24-29, 2018 in Newport Oregon and co-hosted by the NSF Regional Class Research Vessel, Oregon State University, and Oregon Coast STEM Hub.
 To keep up to date on all things EARTH, please join our facebook page.

 MBARI has updated our website to a new platform, and as a result, many of our older workshops and activities have been archived.
 We are in the process of posting these older activities on our current website, but if there is a specific activity you are searching for and can’t find, please let us know and we will be happy to provide you with a direct link.